gssasank/gssasank/README.md

 ![](https://komarev.com/ghpvc/?username=gssasank)

 ### 👨🏻‍💻 &nbsp;About Me
-🔭 &nbsp;I’m currently working on cracking machines in Hack The Box\
+🔭 &nbsp;I’m currently working on cracking machines on Hack The Box\
 🌱 &nbsp;I’m currently learning Networking\
 👯 &nbsp;I’m looking to collaborate on CTFs\
 ✉️ &nbsp;You can shoot me an email at gssasank@gmail.com